Requirements to Open a Massage School

 For many massage therapists, these challenges are enough to have them set their goals aside for years – silently dreaming of opening their own massage school.

-I spoke with a massage therapist in Mississippi last week who has dreamt of opening a massage school for more than 10 years!
+I spoke with a massage therapist in Mississippi recently who has dreamt of opening a massage school for more than 10 years!
 That’s a long time to hold on to a dream….
 Her challenges included many of the bullet points above.

 Franchise massage school